Services Terms and Conditions

 (a) The Proposal may include training sessions of varying length, content and outcomes.
 Training sessions will be conducted in one of Klyp’s offices, with no more than 3 trainees.

 (b) If additional training sessions are required, or you wish to have additional attendees at a training session, or require training at your office, there may be an Additional Cost.

-- the latest 2 versions of Chrome, Firefox and Safari;
+- the latest 2 browsers versions for Chrome, Firefox, Safari, Edge

-- the latest 2 operating systems of windows, android and iOS smart phones
+- the latest 2 operating systems for Windows, Android and iOS

 21. Support & Maintenance Packages

 (a) Support and maintenance services are a paid service utilising paid Support & Maintenance Packages and can be pre-purchased in blocks of 10, 20, 40 or 80 hours.

 (b) Our support services consist of, but are not limited to:

 - answering your technical questions relating to the Software, its operation and the Content Management System and the extensions, plug-ins or components provided with it; and

 - resolving technical issues that arise in relation to the Software or its operation, except as set out in 21 (d).

 (c) Our maintenance services may consist of, but not limited to